dhislop17/plordle/README.md

 - [ ] Finish Updates For 2024-25 Season
     - [x] UI Updates (Flag Emojis, Variable Themes)
     - [x] Filtering The List of Teams to Play Against
-    - [x] Migrate away from default SharedPreferences API
+    - [x] Migrate away from the default SharedPreferences API
-    - [ ] Difficulty Options
+    - [x] Difficulty Options
     - [ ] Update the players list once the transfer window closes
     - [ ] Update Readme GIF
 - [ ] Finish App onboarding flow

 ## Stretch Goals
 - Hints for the Countries Column (color based on continents)
-- More Options for Filtering Players (by country/continent, min/max age or shirt number)
+- More Options for Filtering Players (by country/continent, min/max age, or shirt number)
 - Support for historical squads
     - Support for squads after specific points during a season (after the summer or winter transfer windows)
     - Support for multiple seasons